L. V. Hogue—A Canadian Painter

 L. V. Hogue's work generally has a very distinctive look to it, and his pallet knife style paintings are easily identifiably as his.
-That said, he constructed models, built mobiles, and sometimes painted in other mediums just to see how things would turn out.
+That said, he constructed models, built mobiles, and sometimes painted in other media just to see how things would turn out.
 He spent many years working as a welder, and late in life his eyesight suffered as a result.
 Even as his sight was failing him, he continued to paint; not ceasing to paint until his ability to distinguish shapes was completely gone.
 Some of these later works feature brighter colours that he found easier to work with.

 For reasons unknown, very few photos were taken of L. V. Hogue painting.
 If anyone has a photo to offer of L. V. Hogue at work on a painting, deliverying a lecture at the museum, etc., please send it along for us to post here.

 Further information about his life and times:

 The links below provide groups of paintings to view.
 In most cases we are still collecting background information and so the paintings are not yet sorted by date.
 The image quality of these images is generally not very good; the images are photos taken by their owners and sent to me, or have been scavenged from existing photos taken at family functions (for example, in the corner of a picture of a group of people in someone's living room a painting appears and we've clipped out that small part from the family photo).
-At this time, the purpose of this site is not to present gallery quality images, but rather to introduce viewers to as many of L. V. Hogue's wonderful paintings as possible.
+At this time, the purpose of this site is not to present gallery-quality images, but rather to introduce readers to as many of L. V. Hogue's wonderful paintings as possible.

 All the materials on this website are copyrighted and the materials have been used here by permission of the copyright holders.
 If you want to make use of any text or images from this site, please contact Christopher Rath (see page footer, below, for contact details) by email, telephone, or post.
 Christopher will route your request to the appropriate copyright holder.